AWGL/CoverageCalculatorPy/README.md

 ### Input Arguments

 -D/--depthfile
-....path to tabix indexed depth-of-coverage file
+path to tabix indexed depth-of-coverage file

 -B/--bedfile
     path to bedfile.
 Chromosomes must not be prefixed with 'chr'